-Many patients prefer more natural looking white fillings, either as a cosmetic filling for a tooth or to replace unsightly, old, amalgam fillings.
+Many patients want more natural-looking white fillings, either as a cosmetic filling for a tooth or to replace old, dark amalgam fillings.

 This is understandable.
 White fillings can give your teeth a much more natural look.

 Happily for patients who want to change their old silver fillings, new composite filling material can also be a long-lasting solution.

-However you should discuss this with one of our dentists as part of the treatment planning process when they will be happy to discuss the longevity of different types of fillings.
+However you should discuss this with one of our dentists.
+They will be happy to discuss the advantages of different types of fillings.